-Join Martin Guidry for an in-depth discussion in this video What you should know before watching this course, part of Designing Database Solutions for SQL Server 2012.
+Join Martin Guidry for an in-depth discussion in this video What you should know before watching this course, part of SQL Server 2012: Designing Database Solutions.

 - To get the most out of this course, you should have a little background knowledge.
 Certainly a basic understanding of Microsoft SQL server is required.
 If you feel you need that introductory knowledge, you can view SQL Server Essential Training with Simon Allardice here on Lynda.com.
 You will also need to have some familiarity with SQL Server Management Studio and some knowledge of the T-SQL language, things like select statements and views.
 A great way to pick up this knowledge is Querying Microsoft SQL Server 2012 with Gerry O'Brien here on Lynda.com.